Title 810 | Chapter 003 | Regulation 020REG

 (b) The necessity of the amendment to this administrative regulation:

-This amendment is necessary to provide a waiver option to racing participants who already hold a current license with the KHRGC in order to provide a more streamlined and efficient process for the racing participant and the KHRGC, changes the date to submit a licensing application to allow the KHRGC’s staff to gather more applications when certain licensed associations have racing, and to give the KHRGC’s staff more discretion in licensing applicants for special events.
+This amendment is necessary to: 1.
+Conform this regulation to the revised KRS 321; 2.
+Modernize the licensing fee schedule due to changes in the racing landscape in Kentucky; 3.
+Provide a waiver option to applicable racing participants to provide a more streamlined and efficient process for those racing participants and the KHRGC; 4.
+Change the date to submit a licensing application to allow the KHRGC’s staff to gather more applications when certain licensed associations have racing; and 5.
+Give the KHRGC’s staff more discretion in licensing applicants for special events.

 (c) How the amendment conforms to the content of the authorizing statutes:

-The Kentucky Horse Racing and Gaming Corporation is vested with forceful control of horse racing in the Commonwealth.
+The KHRGC is vested with forceful control of horse racing in the Commonwealth.
 KRS 230.215(2)(a).
 The KHRGC is vested with jurisdiction and supervision over all live horse racing and pari-mutuel wagering in the state and over all associations and persons on associations grounds.
 KRS 230.260(1).
-The KHRGC shall have full authority to prescribe necessary and reasonable administrative regulations under which licensing at a horse racing facility shall be conducted in Kentucky.
+The KHRGC shall have full authority to prescribe necessary and reasonable administrative regulations under which licensing for persons participating in at a horse racing facility shall be conducted in Kentucky.
 KRS 230.310.
 These amendments provide necessary changes to the regulations establishing licensing procedures for racing participants in Kentucky.

 (d) How the amendment will assist in the effective administration of the statutes: